 Who owns Civivi knives?

 As per my knowledge, WE Knife Co. inaugurates the Civivi knives for the money.
 The company is popular worldwide for bringing high-grade knives and tools.
 The average price point of the Civivi knives remains at $50 to $80.
-I appreciate the manufacturer for emphasizing its knives with a perfect fit and finish.
+I appreciate the manufacturer for emphasizing the perfect fit and finish of its knives.

 Does Civivi use real Damascus?